Our building doesn’t have a food scraps collection plan, what does a plan look like?

 Our building’s recycling bins are kept outside.
 Won’t a food scraps bin attract rats?
 And smell in the summer?

 Pests and odour can be kept to a minimum with regular emptying and cleaning of food waste containers.
 An average building’s garbage is already currently 40% food scraps.
 Now, those same food scraps are in a separate bin.

-Residents can line their kitchen catchers with newspaper and wrap greasy or wet food scraps in newspaper to absorb moisture, which will reduce odours and prevent flies.
-Some buildings keep the newspaper recycling near the food scraps bins for this purpose.
+Residents can line their kitchen catchers with newsprint and wrap greasy or wet food scraps in newsprint to absorb moisture, which will reduce odours and prevent flies.
+Some buildings keep the newsprint recycling near the food scraps bins for this purpose.

 Talk to your hauler about options such as:

 - switching in clean bins after collection